-Your destination doesn't have to be foreign or far-flung to be fun...
+Your destination does not have to be foreign, far-flung or a flight away to be fun...

-So, if we're not demonising the mode of transport, just concentrate on staying closer to home!
+If we're not demonising the mode of transport, maybe just concentrate on staying closer to home!
 The ultimate 'staycation' is to have a relaxing break at home and not travel anywhere.
-But if you want a little more variety than that, a holiday within the UK or nearby in Europe, by public transport for still lower carbon, may be the way to go.
+But if you want a little more variety than that?
+A holiday within the UK or nearby in Europe, by public transport for still lower carbon, may be the way to go.

-(Again, jamming youself into a small car may be as efficent per mile but still encourages you to haul around extra clobber that you won't really need.)
+(Again, jamming yourself into a small car may be as efficient per mile but still encourages you to haul around extra clobber that you won't really need.)

-Though I have flown a lot in the past, partly on business, airport stress and a tiring flight is not something I'd wish upon my children (all made worse by lunatic security theatre: you won't see me going near the US again any time soon).
+Though I have flown a lot in the past, partly on business, airport stress and a tiring flight is not something that I'd wish upon my children.
+(All made worse by lunatic and pointless security theatre: you won't see me going near the US again any time soon.)

-We've been taking sun-sea-'n'-sand seaside holidays (by train) for the last few years (as of 2012) with our small children, starting from our home in London, and we're hoping to write up a few of our experiences and tips, including saving cash and hassle and shampoo(!) in case it is useful for ideas.
+We have been taking sun-sea-'n'-sand seaside (and similar) holidays by train for the last few years (as of 2012) with our small children, starting from our home in London, and we're hoping to write up a few of our experiences and tips, including saving cash and hassle and shampoo(!) in case it is useful for ideas.